awslabs/data-on-eks/website/docs/gen-ai/training/Llama2.md

     --need-pad-id \
     --workers=32
 ```

+### Modify dataset and tokenizer paths in the training script

 Note: When we later launch our training jobs in EKS, the training pods will run the training script from within neuronx-nemo-megatron/nemo/examples directory on FSx.
 This is convenient, because it will let you modify your training script directly on FSx without requiring that you rebuild the neuronx-nemo-megatron container for every change.